mcleantom/FastAPI_AWS_Cognito/README.md

 A helper module for attaching to a FastAPI app for user login using AWS Cognito.

 ## Usage
-To use add user login to a FastAPI app, simply create a manager and attach it to an app:
+To use add user login to a FastAPI app, simply create a manager and attach it to an app *(The only currently implemented flow is PKCE)*:

 ```python
 from fastapi import FastAPI